 Queso fundido with chorizo – Get your chips ready for this perfect game day spicy cheese dip.
 It’s the perfect game day spicy cheese dip that only requires 15 minutes to make and a bag of tortilla chips to devour.

 Before seeing queso fundido posted here and there around the interwebs in the past few months, I don’t ever remember previously coming across it.
 Not on a restaurant menu or in a cookbook, in magazines, or on blogs.

 And even though the recipe was completely new to me, I knew I’d love it.
 I mean, it starts with queso.

 I have no idea what fundido means but doesn’t it sound like a happy word??
 (Actually, according to my Google search – go figure – it means molten or melted.)

 And omgosh, this is a HAPPY cheese dip!

-You’ll cook up some smoky chorizo (thanks for the suggestion, Annie!) in a cast iron pan and then mix in handfuls of cheese and more of the usual Tex-Mex suspects: onion, tomato, jalapeño, and cilantro.
+You’ll cook up some smoky chorizo (thanks for the suggestion, Annie!) in a small cast iron pan and then mix in handfuls of cheese and more of the usual Tex-Mex suspects: onion, tomato, jalapeño, and cilantro.
 The chorizo actually cuts through all the cheese and adds a bit of needed “heft” to the dip.